jamiemfraser/machine_learning/README.md

 * Exploratory data analysis for machine learning
 * A theoretical overview of machine learning techniques and the history of their development

+The projects I completed as part of this Professional Certificate are:

+* Analysing country economic conditions to inform data driven decision making for cargo carriers